mclear-teaching-projects/phil871-kant-survey/content/home.md

 and moral doctrines of Kant&rsquo;s mature &ldquo;critical&rdquo; philosophy.
-Our discussion covers three central themes of Kant&rsquo;s work: his conception of the nature and limits of the rational mind; his critique of traditional metaphysics; and his positive conception of morality as the expression of rational agency.
+Our discussion covers three central themes of Kant&rsquo;s work: his conception of the nature and limits of the rational mind; his critique of traditional metaphysics; and his conception of morality as the expression of one&rsquo;s rational agency.
 Specific topics covered include: the limits of human knowledge; the role of the mind in the production of experience; the reality of space and time; the nature of matter; reason and its ability to critique itself; knowledge of the self;